KnpLabs/KnpUserBundle/Resources/doc/groups.md

 Using Groups With FOSUserBundle
 ===============================

 FOSUserBundle allows you to associate groups to your users.
-A group has a name and roles, which will be granted to all users belonging to the group.
+Groups are a way to group a collection of roles.
+The roles of a group will be granted to all users belonging to it.

 **Note:**